Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB334', 'How to launch a browser in private mode?')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB334.aspx">KB334</a> How to launch a browser in private mode?

-In some cases it makes sense to launch a browser in private mode to ensure exact same conditions every time you run a test.
-This helps to cope with such things as remembered accounts or pending sessions not disconnected by a previous test.
-Learn how to properly adjust browser profiles from this article.
+In some cases it makes sense to launch a browser in private mode to ensure exact same conditions every time you run a test.В  This helps to cope with such things as remembered accounts or pending sessions not disconnected by a previous test.В  Learn how to properly adjust browser profiles from this article.

 ### <a onclick="return RegisterKbClick('KB333', 'Installing Rapise Browser Extensions without Internet Access')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB333.aspx">KB333</a> Installing Rapise Browser Extensions without Internet Access